AustinAuger/metal-blockchain-ocps-v0.1.2/CODE_OF_CONDUCT.md

 ## Our Pledge

-We pledge to make participation a harassment-free experience for everyone, regardless of humanity or more, age, body size, visible or invisible disability, ethnicity, gender identity and expression, experience level, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We pledge to make participation a harassment-free experience for everyone, regardless of humanity, age, body size, visible or invisible disability, ethnicity, gender identity and expression, experience level, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Our Standards